doctrine/doctrine-website-sphinx/site/2015/05/05/doctrine-orm-module-release-0-9-0.rst

 DoctrineORMModule release 0.9.0
 ===============================

 The **Zend Framework Integration Team** is happy to announce the new release of **DoctrineORMModule**.

-DoctrineORMModule 0.9.0 is out of door!!
+DoctrineORMModule 0.9.0 is out of the door!!

-*Note* This is the last version that supports doctrine\migrations we are working to split this feature in another indipendent module.
+*Note* that this is the last version that supports `doctrine/migrations <https://github.com/doctrine/migrations>`_.
+We are working on extracting this feature into an independent module.

 Follow issue `#401 <https://github.com/doctrine/DoctrineORMModule/pull/401>`_.

-Following issues were solved in this release:
+The Following issues were solved in this release:
  - `[#199] Add 'entity_listener_resolver' config key <https://github.com/doctrine/DoctrineORMModule/pull/199>`_
  - `[#281] Forced failing unit test for #247 <https://github.com/doctrine/DoctrineORMModule/pull/281>`_
  - `[#306] Removing PHP 5.3.3 support <https://github.com/doctrine/DoctrineORMModule/pull/306>`_